|

 merely bigger buffoons than most of us and therefore a greater

 inspiration to laughter.
-His cartoons suggested that our proper
+His cartoons suggested that our

 response to these four-star bumblers should be the chastisement that